 Challenge 1: Acquiring Funds

-• Solution: To attract investors, you must prepare a strong pitch that clarifies the value proposition and market potential of your business.
-Crowdfunding platforms and grants are also alternative ways to raise money.
+- Solution: Prepare a strong pitch that clearly communicates the value proposition and market potential.
+Crowdfunding and grants are alternative funding sources.

 Challenge 2: Building Your Brand